walles/px/README.md

 executed rather than the VM.
 * In the details view, list users that were logged in when the process was started.
+* In the details tree view, print process owners for each line